Fenner's

 Fenner's is Cambridge University Cricket Club's ground.

 History

 Cambridge University Cricket Club had previously played at two grounds in Cambridge, the University Ground and Parker's Piece.
 In 1846, Francis Fenner leased a former cherry orchard from Gonville and Caius College for the purpose of constructing a cricket ground.
 In 1848 he sub-let the ground to Cambridge University Cricket Club.
 Fenner's first hosted first-class cricket in 1848, with Cambridge University playing against the Marylebone Cricket Club (MCC).

 A 40-foot wooden pavilion, painted blue, with a slated roof had been erected by the 1856 season.

-Fenner's is also home to the Cambridge MCC University side, a partnership between the University of Cambridge, Anglia Ruskin University and the Marylebone Cricket Club established ahead of the 2010 season.
+Since 1894, Fenner's has been owned by the Cambridge University Cricket and Athletic Company; a private limited company whose Members comprise the full members of Cambridge University Cricket Club and Cambridge University Athletics Club.

 Facilities

 As well as the cricket ground, there is a 3-lane indoor cricket school.

 The groundsman pioneered the art of mowing grass in strips to create patterns, a technique now common in sports stadiums around the world.